cusma/d-asa/docs/principal-repayment.md

 > 📎 **EXAMPLE**
 >
-> Let’s have a D-ASA denominated in EUR, with a principal of 1M EUR and a minimum
+> Let’s have a D-ASA denominated in EUR, with a *principal* of 1M EUR and a *minimum
-> denomination of 1,000 EUR, 5 coupons, and an even amortizing schedule (20% amortizing
+> denomination* of 1,000 EUR, 5 coupons, and an even amortizing schedule (20% amortizing
 > rate).
-The D-ASA has 1,000 total units.
-The D-ASA unit's initial value is 1,000
+The D-ASA has 1,000 *total units*.
+The D-ASA initial *unit value* is 1,000
 > EUR.
-The 1st coupon pays both the interest (according to the coupon rates) and
+The 1st coupon pays both the interest (according to the *coupon rates*) and
-> 20% of the principal (according to amortizing rates).
-The D-ASA outstanding principal
+> 20% of the principal (according to *amortizing rates*).
+The D-ASA outstanding
-> is 800k EUR.
-The D-ASA unit value is 800 EUR.
+> principal is 800k EUR.
+The D-ASA *unit value* is 800 EUR.

 > 📎 **EXAMPLE**
 >
-> Let’s have a D-ASA denominated in EUR, with a principal of 1M EUR and a minimum
+> Let’s have a D-ASA denominated in EUR, with a *principal* of 1M EUR and a *minimum
-> denomination of 1,000 EUR.
-The D-ASA originally had 1,000 total units (worth 1,000
+> denomination* of 1,000 EUR.
+The D-ASA originally had 1,000 *total units* (worth
-> EUR each) in circulation.
+> 1,000 EUR each) in circulation.
 A partial repayment of 500k EUR (50% of the original
-> principal) must be executed pro rata to all Lenders.
+> principal) must be executed pro rata to all lenders.
 A single amortizing rate
 > of 5,000 bps is used.
 After the partial repayment, the D-ASA still has 1000 circulating
 > units (worth 500 EUR each).